What should I know before initiating the conversation?

 What about conversation starters?
 Are there especially appropriate times to break the ice?

-While it’s best not to wait for a serious accident, obviously, 50 percent of older drivers surveyed reported being more open to a discussion about driving safety after a bad accident.
+While it’s best not to wait for a severe accident, 50 percent of older drivers surveyed reported being more open to discussing driving safety after a bad accident.
 Minor scrapes and near-misses are also opportunities to broach the subject.
 You could also express concern over a new medicine your parent may be taking and how that might affect driving.
-You may have even noticed that the driver has taken steps on his or her own, such as stopping night driving, for instance.
+You may have even noticed that the driver has taken steps on their own, such as stopping night driving, for instance.
 Use this: “Dad, I’m glad you’ve decided to cut back on night driving.”